A conditional gradient homotopy method with applications to Semidefinite Programming: Complexity Analysis

 \subsubsection{Proof of Proposition \ref{prop:Delta}}

 The proof mainly follows the steps of the proof of Theorem 1 in \cite{ZhaFre20}.
-The main technical challenge in our analysis is taking care of the penalty parameter $t$. \begin{lemma} At iteration $k$ of Algorithm $\CG(x^{0},\eta,t)$ the following hold: \begin{enumerate} \item If $\gap_{t}(x^{k})>\frac{\nu}{t}+\Omega_{g}$, then the function gap $\Delta_{t}(x^{k}_{t})$ decreases at least linearly at this iteration:
+The main technical challenge in our analysis is taking care of the penalty parameter $t$.
+A main step in the complexity analysis is the identification of two convergence regimes, depending on the magnitude of the merit function $\gap_{t}$.